ElliotY-ML/Hippocampus_Segmentation_MRI/README.md

 # Quantifying Alzheimer's Disease Progression Through Automated Measurement of Hippocampal Volume
-This repository contains a completed cap-stone project for Udacity's "Applying AI to 3D Medical Imaging Data" course, part of the AI for Healthcare Nanodegree program.
+This repository contains a completed cap-stone project for the Udacity "Applying AI to 3D Medical Imaging Data" course, part of the AI for Healthcare Nanodegree program.
 It has been reviewed by Udacity instructors and met project specifications.

 ## Introduction